Detroit manager sought SEC probe of banks over interest rate swaps

 The city thought there were "serious questions" about whether it owed the banks anything at all, Orr testified, and Detroit weighed trying to invalidate the swaps.
 But officials decided chances of prevailing in court were only "more or less 50/50," so it decided to bargain with the banks instead.

-Rhodes, who is overseeing Detroit's bankruptcy case, postponed a hearing about the earlier deal to terminate the swaps for $230 million, or 75 cents on the dollar, and sent the city and the banks back to the bargaining table.
+Rhodes, who is overseeing Detroit's bankruptcy case, sent the city and the banks back to the bargaining table after postponing a hearing about the earlier deal to terminate the swaps for $230 million, or 75 cents on the dollar.

 Orr testified that Detroit decided to settle with the banks because litigating the case risked having to pay the full amount or losing casino tax revenue the city put up as collateral.
 The casino tax accounts for about 20 percent of the city budget.